SantoshSatapathy/Santosh_Portfolio/README.md

 ## Welcome to my Data Science Projects Repository!

-This repository serves as a comprehensive portfolio, highlighting my proficiency in data analysis, machine learning, and visualization through a diverse range of projects undertaken for academic, self-learning, and hobby purposes.
+This repository serves as a comprehensive portfolio, highlighting my proficiency in data science, machine learning, and data storytelling through a diverse range of projects undertaken for academic and self-learning purpose.
 Please note that projects developed for my previous employer are not included here as they are proprietary to the company.

 ## Professional Summary
 Data Scientist pursuing Master of Data Science at University of Guelph, with 3+ years of Data Analytics and Data Engineering experience in E-commerce Industry leading a team of 10+ while creating, developing, testing, and deploying highly adaptive diverse Data based services to translate E-Commerce Business Data and App Data to propel growth.